Cypraea tigris: Distribution and habitat

 The tiger cowrie is found on the ocean floor in the Indo-Pacific region, from the eastern coast of Africa to the waters of Micronesia and Polynesia, the Coral Sea and around the Philippines.
 Along the Australian Coast it is found from northern New South Wales to northern Western Australia, as well as Lord Howe Island, and along the east coast of Africa including Madagascar.
 Found between depths of 10 and 40 metres (35-130 ft), it is often associated with live coral colonies, such as the table-forming Acropora, either found on the reefs themselves or the sandy sea bottom nearby.
 Once common, it is now much less abundant due to shell collecting and the destruction of its habitat by such processes as dynamite fishing, especially in shallower areas.
 Carnivorous, the adult tiger cowrie eats coral and various invertebrates, while juveniles eat algae.

 This species is endangered in Singapore.

 Diet

-The Hawaiian subspecies C. t. schilderiana naturally predates on invasive sponges.
-Sponge species included Dysidea spp., Mycale parishii, M. grandis, Haliclona caerulea, Halichondria coerulea, Cladocroce burapha, and Gelliodes wilsoni.
-(Compounds in Monanchora clathrata acted as a repellent and so C. t. schilderiana avoided them.)
-Thus C. t. schilderiana was found to be controlling invasive populations.
-This shows the importance of C. t. schilderiana in maintaining the normal variety of life in Hawaiian marine habitats by constraining invasive species in Hawaii.
+The Hawaiian subspecies C. t. schilderiana naturally preys on invasive sponges, including Dysidea spp., Mycale grandis, M. parishii, Haliclona caerulea, H. coerulea, Cladocroce burapha, and Gelliodes wilsoni.
+(Compounds in Monanchora clathrata acted as a repellent, so C. t. schilderiana avoided them.)
+Thus, C. t. schilderiana was found to be controlling invasive populations, which shows its importance in maintaining the normal variety of life in Hawaiian marine habitats by constraining invasive species in Hawaii.